-My London Bridge psychotherapist practice is within easy reach of all of Central London, South London, and near London Bridge station, as well as Waterloo, Southwark, Lambeth North, Blackfriars and Elephant and Castle stations.
+My London Bridge-based psychotherapy practice is in within easy reach of all of Central London, South London, and near London Bridge station, as well as Waterloo, Southwark, Lambeth North, Blackfriars and Elephant and Castle stations.

 What’s my approach?
-When working with people with anxiety, depression, phobias, and most other mental health problems, my approach to suffering is specific, not diagnosing with labels or giving general advice about mental health.
-This means the problems you might bring are treated in context of someone’s life, and as part of a specific idea of how you think about who you are.
-Everyone has an idea of what is 'me', an idea of 'my future', 'my past', 'my family' etc. Anxiety, depression, stress, abuse or trauma are not just things that happen to people, to be experienced in the same way by everyone.
+When working with people with anxiety, depression, phobias, and most other mental health problems, my approach is specific, not diagnosing with labels or giving general advice about mental health.
+This means the problems you might bring are treated in context of your own life, and as part of a very specific idea of how you think about who you are.
+Everyone has an idea of what is 'me', an idea of 'my future', 'my past', 'my family' etc. And so anxiety, depression, stress, abuse or even trauma are not just things that happen to people, to be experienced in the same way by everyone.
 They are also about specific places, specific people, specific times.
 What this means in practice is finding a way to get space to think, in order to ask those often difficult unasked questions (which everyone has).

 Where do we start?
-Sometimes it is hard to figure out what or who mental health problems are about so we would start by thinking in detail about the problem to find out more about it.
+We start by thinking in detail about the problem to find out more about it.
 The initial part of the work is usually speaking about the problem in as much detail as possible.
 From here we need to begin thinking things through and asking those unasked questions - kindly, bravely and often carefully.
-All this often takes time and everyone needs to go at a different pace.
+All this can take time and everyone needs to go at a different pace.

 Psychotherapy is a space to...

 explore powerful emotions and thoughts

 address relationship issues

 think about questions you can’t let go of

 explore physical symptoms with no medical cause